Ürümqi Metro

 The Ürümqi Metro or Ürümqi Subway is a rapid transit system in operation in Ürümqi, capital of the Xinjiang Autonomous Region in China.
-It is the 35th rapid transit system to be put into operation on the Chinese mainland and the second in northwest China.
-At only 33.4 km, the Ürümqi Metro is currently the smallest metro system in terms of length in Mainland China.
+It is the 35th rapid transit system to be put into operation in Mainland China and the second in northwest China.
+At only 33.4 km, the Ürümqi Metro is currently the smallest metro system in terms of length in the mainland.

 The Ürümqi Metro has submitted plans for two lines, Line 1 and Line 2, with an estimated cost of 31.24 billion yuan.